-H. Architectural features.

-- a) Architectural features, such as porches, steps and stoops, cornices, and bay windows, that are common to the group must be included and must match or complement the design and placement of the group. - b) Architectural details may encroach into the public right-of-way, but no more than as established by the group.

-I. Building Materials.

-- a) Standard modular clay brick is encouraged for front and corner side facades. - b) Brick colors should be consistent with Baltimore traditions and may vary from building to building to create variety.
+- H. Architectural features. - a) Architectural features, such as porches, steps and stoops, cornices, and bay windows, that are common to the group must be included and must match or complement the design and placement of the group. - b) Architectural details may encroach into the public right-of-way, but no more than the depth as established by the group. - I. Building Materials. - a) Standard modular clay brick is encouraged for front and corner side facades.
+Brick colors should be consistent with Baltimore traditions and may vary from building to building to create variety.
 The brick color must be consistent within a given facade.
-Accent brick trim in a different color is permitted. - c) Building materials used to accentuate architectural features or roofs are permitted, but must match those within the group. - d) For the following materials, construction details, material specifications, and material samples must be provided for design review if used on any roof, front, or corner side façade: - i. woodshakes or simulated woodshakes; - ii. plywood; - iii. aluminum siding; - iv. vinyl siding; - v. exterior insulation and finishing system; or - vi. (vi) similar materials.

-J. Corner lots.

-- a) Certain rowhouse developments within the City were constructed with larger, more prominent structures on corner lots (at the intersection of 2 streets).
-Accordingly, infill development on corner lots within a rowhouse development may include: - additional architectural features that define a corner structure; and - ii. variations to the design form of the group that recognize the larger mass of the corner rowhouse.

-b) These architectural features and design must suggest and be compatible with traditional design forms seen within Baltimore rowhouse development.
+Accent brick trim in a different color is permitted.

+- b) Building materials used to accentuate architectural features or roofs are permitted, but must match those within the group. - c) For the following materials, construction details, material specifications, and material samples may be requested for design review if used on any roof, front, or corner side façade: - wood shakes or simulated wood shakes; - plywood; - aluminum siding; - vinyl siding; - exterior insulation and finishing system; or - similar materials. - J. Corner lots. - a) Certain rowhouse developments within the City were constructed with larger, more prominent structures on corner lots (at the intersection of two streets).
+Accordingly, infill development on corner lots within a rowhouse development may include: - i. additional architectural features, such as bays, turrets, enlarges cornices, etc., that define a corner structure; and - ii. variations to the design form of the group that recognize the larger mass of the corner rowhouse. - b) These architectural features and design must suggest and be compatible with design forms seen within Baltimore rowhouse development.

-Infill- 3 or more units in coordinated group; 1 or more units in non-coordinated group
+2.2 Infill: 3 or more rowhouses in a coordinated group; 1 or more rowhouses in noncoordinated group.

-- a) The section sets design standards for: - i.
-The new construction of 3 or more adjoining rowhouse units within a group of existing rowhouses that were originally designed and developed as a single, coordinated rowhouse development {See Figure RDS-4: Design Standards for 3 or More New Rowhouses in Coordinated Group}; - ii.
-The new construction of 1 or more rowhouses within an area of rowhouse; - iii.
-Development that was not originally designed and developed as a single, coordinated development {See Figure RDS-5: Non-single Coordinated Group Diagram} - b) The intent of these design standards is to allow for compatible rowhouse development within rowhouse neighborhoods where additional design flexibilities are needed.
+- A. This section sets design standards for: - a) The new construction of 3 or more adjoining rowhouses within a group of existing rowhouses that were originally designed and developed as a coordinated rowhouse development {See Figure RDS-4: Design Standards for 3 or More New Rowhouses in Coordinated Group}; - b) The new construction of 1 or more rowhouses within an area of rowhouse development that was not originally designed and developed as a coordinated rowhouse group {See Figure RDS-5: Non-coordinated Group} - B. The intent of these design standards is to allow for compatible rowhouse development within rowhouse neighborhoods where additional design flexibilities are needed.

-FIGURE RDS-4: Design standards for 3 or more new rowhouses in a coordinated group diagram
+FIGURE RDS-4: Design standards for 3 or more new rowhouses in a coordinated group

-FIGURE RDS-5: Non-single coordinated group
+FIGURE RDS-5: Non-coordinated rowhouse group